worktheclock/replit.github.io/tutorials/36-physics-playground-with-kaboom.md

 });
 ```

 First, we get the coordinates for the movable object's collision rectangle, using `worldArea()`, a function provided by the `area()` component.
-We then use the [`testRectLine()`](https://kaboomjs.com/#testRectLine) function to determine whether our player's range line and/or hold line intersects with this collision rectangle.
+We then use the [`testRectLine()`](https://kaboomjs.com/#testRectLine) function to determine whether our player's range line or hold line intersects with this collision rectangle.

 Now let's have the gravity gun pull objects in range when the player holds down the right mouse button.
 Add the following code below the line where you assigned `movable.inHold` in the body of the `onUpdate` event callback: